 VI.
 Custom Scraper Using Cheerio

-Unlike the automated configurations of the Scraper API, Cheerio with the help of the Crawling API, offers a more manual and fine-tuned approach to web scraping.
+Unlike the automated configurations of the Crawlbase Scraper, Cheerio with the help of the Crawling API, offers a more manual and fine-tuned approach to web scraping.
 This change allows us greater control and customization, enabling us to specify and extract precise data from the Stack Overflow Questions page.
 Cheerio’s advantage lies in its ability to provide hands-on learning, targeted extraction, and a deeper understanding of HTML structure.

 To install Cheerio in a Node.js project, you can use npm, the Node.js package manager.
 Run the following command to install it as a dependency for your project: